lpsinger/userguide/tutorial/skymaps.rst

     >>> ra, dec
     (90.87890625, -40.620185190672686)

-Integrated probability in a circle
+Integrated Probability in a Circle
 ----------------------------------

 How do we find the probability that the source is contained within a circle on